Word Families (-ug, -un, -ut)

 The Nut in the Rug

-Skill: Word Families U • Sight Words: the, is, a, and, to, was
+Skill: Word Families U • Sight Words: the, is, a, and, to, was, it, on, his, her

 The Nut in the Rug coloring page illustration